 Staying Safe while Exercising Outdoors

 According to the Centers for Disease Control and Prevention (CDC), COVID-19 spreads more easily indoors than outdoors, and studies show that people are more likely to be exposed to COVID-19 when they are closer than six feet apart from others for 15 minutes or more.
-Perhaps you do not yet feel comfortable heading back to a public gym, or you have a health condition that increases your risk of developing severe illness from COVID-19.
-Whatever the case may be, exercising outside is an easy and safe way to get back into your fitness routine, or even start a new one.
+Perhaps you do not feel comfortable heading to a public gym.
+Whatever the case may be, exercising outside is an easy and safe way to get back into or keep up with your fitness regimen, or even start a new one.

 Dr. Ginny Hendricks, an OSF HealthCare family medicine/sports medicine physician, offers tips and advice for staying safe when venturing outside for your workout, which does not necessarily need to consist of running for miles or biking for hours.
 In fact, you can get in a good outdoors workout right in your front yard.